DonoghueLab/SIMNETS-Analysis-Toolbox/README.md

 The toolbox is completely implemented in MATLAB.
 To get started, just add the sub-folder `for_MATLAB` to your MATLAB path.
 However, certain basic MATLAB functions are rather slow.
 Therefore, core functionality has ALSO been implemented in C/C++ and can be compiled as `mex` files.
 This will improve performance dramatically (~2 orders of magnitude).

 #### CITATION OF WORK: ####
-please cite the DOI for the SIMNETS paper and the DOI for the Software Repository (doi: xxxx) when using this software and/or this analysis framework for analyzing your own data.
+Please cite the DOI for the SIMNETS pre-print and the DOI for the Software Repository (doi: 'assignment pending') when using this software and/or this analysis framework for analyzing your own data.

-[1] SSIMS and SIMNETS toolbox: DOI: (to be updated)
+[1] SSIMS and SIMNETS toolbox: DOI: ( 'assignment pending')

-[2] bioRxiv Pre-print: Jacqueline Hynes, David Brandman,  Jonas Zimmerman, John Donoghue, Carlos Vargas-Irwin (2018).
-"SIMNETS: a computationally efficient and scalable framework for identifying networks of functionally similar neurons" .
+[2] bioRxiv Pre-print: Jacqueline Hynes, David Brandman,  Jonas Zimmerman, John Donoghue, Carlos Vargas-Irwin (2018). **SIMNETS: a computationally efficient and scalable framework for identifying networks of functionally similar neurons** .
 DOI: https://doi.org/10.1101/463364)

-[3] Vargas-Irwin, C. E., Brandman, D. M., Zimmermann, J. B., Donoghue, J. P., & Black, M. J. (2015).
-"Spike Train SIMilarity Space (SSIMS): A Framework for Single Neuron and Ensemble Data Analysis (2014)."
+[3] Vargas-Irwin, C. E., Brandman, D. M., Zimmermann, J. B., Donoghue, J. P., & Black, M. J. (2015).  **Spike Train SIMilarity Space (SSIMS): A Framework for Single Neuron and Ensemble Data Analysis (2014).**

+This toolbox integrates two algorithms to achieve the dimensionality-reduced Similarity Maps:

+[4] Victor, J D and K P Purpura (1996). **Nature and precision of temporal coding in visual cortex: a metric-space analysis”.
+In: Journal of Neurophysiology** 76.2, pp. 1310–26.
+[5] .J.P. van der Maaten and G.E.
+Hinton. **Visualizing High-Dimensional Data Using t-SNE.** Journal of Machine Learning Research 9(Nov):2579-2605, 2008.

+Van der Maaten, Laurens J P and Geoffrey E Hinton (Nov.
+2008). **Visualizing High-Dimensional Data Using t-SNE**.
+In: Journal of Machine Learning Research 9, pp. 2579–2605.

 #### Version history ####
 ------------------------